resque/resque/README.markdown

 still addressed by index; the id is additive metadata.
 See [docs/FAILURE_IDS.md](https://github.com/resque/resque/blob/master/docs/FAILURE_IDS.md).

+A backend that raises while saving no longer stops the ones after it.
+Once every backend has run, `Resque::Failure::Multiple::BackendError` is raised; its `original_errors` maps each failed backend class to the exception it raised.

 Keep this in mind when writing your jobs: you may want to throw exceptions you would not normally throw in order to assist debugging.